 It is not uncommon for internal rules to require a pre-selection committee to submit a reasoned report on the candidates for a post to the appointing authority.
-In that regard, the Tribunal held, in its judgment in $BF \vee Court$ of Auditors, that, if such rules are not to be rendered useless, the statement of reasons required must contain all the elements of assessment necessary to allow the appointing authority to exercise its wide prerogatives as regards appointment correctly.
-A report containing such a statement of reasons must ultimately allow the appointing authority to understand the assessment made by the preselection committee of the candidates selected and, following a consideration of comparative merits, to choose itself the candidate most suited to the performance of the duties which were the subject of the recruitment notice.
+In that regard, the Tribunal held, in its judgment in BF v Court of Auditors, that, if such rules are not to be rendered useless, the statement of reasons required must contain all the elements of assessment necessary to allow the appointing authority to exercise its wide prerogatives as regards appointment correctly.
+A report containing such a statement of reasons must ultimately allow the appointing authority to understand the assessment made by the pre-selection committee of the candidates selected and, following consideration of the comparative merits, to choose itself the candidate most suited to the performance of the duties which were the subject of the recruitment notice.